 In 2009 Moore began work as an associate professor of media arts and conflict transformation at Eastern Mennonite University in Harrisonburg, VA.
 There, she collaborated with students to create To Wisconsin with Love: a film about Ojibwe resistance and envisioning in response to what would have been the world's largest open-pit taconite mine.
 In 2016 Moore created From Wisconsin with Love – a sequel to that film that focuses on the spiritual, economic, physical, and legal aspects of the act of harvest from the perspective of Ojibwe prophecy.

 Moore recently completed Onkwawenna Kentsyohkwa - a two-year Kanien'keha (Mohawk) adult language immersion program at Six Nations and is an ACTFL intermediate high speaker.
-She is a PhD candidate (ABD) in Continental and Haudenosaunee philosophy with European Graduate School based in Saas Fee, Switzerland.
+She is a PhD candidate (ABD) in Continental and Haudenosaunee philosophy at York University, Environmental and Urban Change Department .
 Other clients include: Free Speech TV, UNHCR the United Nations Refugee Agency, PBS, ABC, Japan’s NHK and other NGO and media outlets.

 Tamara Louks

-Tamara is an experienced arts management professional with decades of successful projects focused on community building and placemaking through cultural experiences.
-Louks supervised The Aunties Dandelion’s recent strategic plan that framed the organization’s work to revitalize communities through stories of land, language, and relationships from an Indigenous perspective.
-She’s been instrumental in placing The Aunties Dandelion’s films, podcasts, and programming in festivals and community events across North America including imagineNATIVE Film and Media Festival (2021 and 2022), North Dakota Human Rights Film Festival (2022), Santa Fe Independent Film Festival (2021), Weengushk International Film Festival (2021), and others.
-Louks advocates for municipal support for arts and culture initiatives in her home community of Cambridge and Waterloo Region Ontario, including an asset mapping project to support the digital media arts industry locally.
-In 2018-2020, she led the feasibility study of a $15M co-working space and professional studios at Wilfrid Laurier University Brantford campus which included the City of Brantford and surrounding counties (Brant, Norfolk, Haldimand) and Six Nations of the Grand River.
-This project also included the creation of a professional podcast studio, inaugural Podcaster in Residence program, and community workshops leading to national news coverage.
+Tamara Louks is an arts management professional focused on community building and placemaking through cultural experiences.
+Louks supervised The Aunties Dandelion’s strategic plan framing the organization’s work to revitalize communities through stories of land, language, and relationships from an Indigenous perspective.
+She’s been instrumental in placing The Aunties Dandelion’s films, podcasts, and programming in festivals and community events globally including Native Spirit Festival UK (2023), Riddu Riđđu Festivàla (2023), imagineNATIVE Film and Media Festival (2021 and 2022), North Dakota Human Rights Film Festival (2022), Santa Fe Independent Film Festival (2021), Weengushk International Film Festival (2021), and others.